 - 3.1.
 The rover shall be a stand-alone, off-the-grid, mobile platform.
-Tethered power and communications are not allowed.
-A single connected platform must leave the designated start area. - 3.1.1.
+Tethered power and communications are not allowed. - 3.1.1.
 Specific activities may allow for the pre-placement of additional payloads or components outside of the designated start area the specific rules in these cases are found under each task. - 3.1.2.
-Other than their starting location and additional explicitly-mentioned exceptions, these additional payloads or components are expected to follow similar rules to the rover itself.
-This includes, for example, things like adhering to remote communication requirements, comprising novel design work, having a visible E-STOP and indicator light if an electrical sub-system is present, and so on. - 3.2.
+Multiple robot systems are allowed (i.e microrover).
+The total mass and starting dimensions of all system(s) must comply within the mass and volumetric dimensions given in rules 3.4 and 3.5.
+Similarly, any powered external systems (i.e external processing plant, micro-rover, deployed relay antenna, etc.) must conform to the E-STOP and LED requirements in rules 3.9.
+A single, connected system must leave the start gate.
+All systems must be fully under the team's control at all times, and all communications must adhere to rules given in 3.10.
+The robot does not have to re-assemble prior to the end of the competition run. - 3.2.
 During a task, teams shall only communicate with, control, and influence the rover from a remote base station, and must do so wirelessly via antennas or equipment near the challenge arena connected to the base station. - 3.2.1.
-The contents of the base station and connected antennas (other than what is provided as per rule 8.6.1) are entirely provided by the team, and although they are not part of the rover itself, they are considered part of the overall rover design. - 3.3.
+The contents of the base station and connected antennas (other than what is provided as per rule 8.6.1) are entirely provided by the team, and although they are not part of the rover itself, they are considered part of the overall system design. - 3.3.
 The essence of the rover system shall be the same for all of the tasks that a team participates in.
-Different payloads and sensing systems may be present on the rover or in the case of some specific activities, off the rover however, the platform of the rover must be the same from task to task. - 3.3.1.
+Different payloads and sensing systems may be present on the rover or in the case of some specific activities, off the rover the platform of the rover must be the same from task to task. - 3.3.1.
 The platform of the rover refers to the systems which make up the core of the rover and typically cannot easily be changed or adjusted.
 This includes, but is not limited to, the chassis, suspension, core computing, power systems, and drive systems. - 3.3.2.
-The platform of the rover must demonstrate novel design work by the team, and must not consist of a commercial-off-the-shelf unit. - 3.4.
+The platform of the rover must demonstrate novel design work by the team.
+The platform must not consist of a commercial-off-the-shelf unit. - 3.4.
 Rovers shall be weighed by the judges during the set-up time of each task.
-The rover must be able to fit on the lander at the beginning of the Post Landing task, which constitutes a 1.6 × 1.6 m square platform, and be no taller than 1.6 m in its on-lander orientation. - 3.4.1.
-Rovers may articulate, fold, or bend to fit within the lander, but must not be disassembled to do so.
+The rover must be able to fit on the lander at the beginning of the Post Landing task.
+The lander constitutes a 1.6 × 1.6 m square platform, and be no taller than 1.6 m in its on-lander orientation. - 3.4.1.
+Rovers may articulate, fold, or bend to fit within the lander, and must not be disassembled to do so.
 This includes wheels, antennas, and any other system protruding from the rover. - 3.4.2.
 Once a rover is positioned on the lander in a configuration which meets the size requirements, interference from team members is not permitted.
-That is, if the rover articulates, folds, or bends to fit within the lander, the rover must be able to manoeuvre into a position to start the task by itself.
+If the rover articulates, folds, or bends to fit within the lander, the rover must be able to manoeuvre into a position to start the task by itself.